lupyuen/lupyuen.github.io/src/unicorn.md

 [(Similar to this)](https://lupyuen.github.io/articles/uboot#pinephone-boots-nuttx)

 Yep NuttX RTOS is booting on Unicorn Emulator!
-But Unicorn Emulator halts while booting NuttX...
+But we have a problem...

 ![Debugging an Arm64 Exception](https://lupyuen.github.io/images/unicorn-debug.png)